microsoft/vscode-docs/docs/python/unit-testing.md

 ## Test discovery

 VS Code uses the currently enabled unit testing framework to discover tests.
 You can trigger test discovery at any time using the **Python: Discover Unit Tests** command.
+With Unittest, you can set the
+`python.unittest.autoTestDiscoverOnSaveEnabled` setting to `true` to run test discovery whenever you save a test file.

 Test discovery applies the discovery patterns specified in the arguments option for the current test framework.
 For example, the default arguments for unittest include `-s . -p *test*.py`, meaning that unittest looks recursively, starting with the project folder (`-s .`), for all files with names matching the `*test*.py` pattern (`-p *test*.py`).
 You can specify a different starting folder after `-s`, and/or a different pattern after `-p`.